RestKit/RestKit/Docs/Object Mapping.md

 @end
 ```

-You will note that this JSON is problematic compared to our earlier examples because the `email` attribute's data
+You will note that this JSON is problematic compared to our earlier examples because the `username` attribute's data
 exists as the key in a dictionary, rather than a value.
 We handle this by creating an object mapping and using a new
 type of mapping definition: